St. Louis County Dog Bite Lawyer

 If the person bitten was partially to blame for the incident, the statute specifies that the contributory responsibility would not prevent recovery of damages.
 However, the amount received would be “reduced by the same percentage that the damaged party’s fault contributed to the incident.”

-Damages That May Be Recovered After a Dog Bite
+What Damages May Be Recovered After a Dog Bite?

-A dog bite or other injury caused by a dog may have many consequences.
+Many economic factors may be provided for in a damage award, as a dog bite or other injury caused by a dog may have many consequences.
 For example, victims may miss time at work in order to heal from their injuries.
 In addition, they may also incur medical costs which could prove to be expensive.
-These and other economic factors may be provided for in a damage award.

 In addition, victims may able be able to receive compensation for non-economic factors such as pain and suffering, emotional distress, and loss of enjoyment.
 A St. Louis County dog bite lawyer could calculate an appropriate value for these consequences based on prior case law.